Tuwaiq-KotlinAndroid2-DMM/HW_week1_Day3_WhenAndLoops/README.md

 > Note: You must save all your solution as `solution.kt` to be submitted before 9AM. ⚠️
 # Instructions 📋

-## Part I - Practice with when.
+## Part I - Practice with when
 ---
-# Write when statment statement takes an integer from the user representing a month (1 for January, 2 for February, etc.) and calculates the number of days in all the months.
+### Write when statment statement takes an integer from the user representing a month (1 for January, 2 for February, etc.) and calculates the number of days in all the months.

 Output:
 ```